Trigger warning: This article contains information about experiencing a panic attack and/or mental health which may be triggering to survivors.

 I remember one night in particular.

 My mom was having a girls’ night with some friends and they all came to pick me up from tutoring.
-They were a big, friendly bunch hyped up on friendly company.
+They were a big, friendly bunch hyped up on the girl’s night chatter.
 I was doing my best not to cry and ruin their get together.
 Besides, I didn’t want to freak out with them all in the car, and I was doing an ok job of it… until one of them asked me if I was ready for my exam.
 It was like the floodgates opened and I started to cry.
 Not a pretty crying either.
 A gross crying where I could barely breathe.

-Of course they all freaked out.
+Of course, they all freaked out.

 I cried so much it evolved into a panic attack.
 My eye began twitching, my upper lip went numb, and my hands broke out in hives.
 They had no idea what to do with me and kept saying that school and grades aren’t everything.
 Inevitably, their girls’ night was ruined, spent trying to make me feel better.
 But they just made me feel worse.
 After all, everybody I knew was stressing out over grades and they were doing better than I was!
 When you’re pre-med every grade counts!
 I felt like my future as a doctor was slipping through my fingers.